 12: Return of Title IV Funds

-Provides an overview of the Return of Title IV funds provisions, including withdrawal date and length of program.
+Provides an overview of the Return of Title IV funds provisions, including determining the withdrawal date and the length of the period.

-Discusses Professional Judgment principles and special circumstances that may warrant Professional Judgment, including possible considerations, potential adjustments, and examples of documentation.
+Discusses professional judgment principles and special circumstances that may warrant its use, including possible considerations, potential adjustments, and examples of documentation.

 14: CORE Toolkit